View real-time listing of classes and sections offered.

 Prepares emergency services students to respond effectively to public information needs in both day-to-day emergency circumstances as well as in more extreme disaster conditions.
 Explores the theory and develops skills to effectively respond in crisis situations.
 Presents case studies in crisis response that demonstrate how information can help the public prepare, respond, and recover from disasters.
-This course will be offered as a hybrid or online course.

 Deals with the operations side of humanitarian action.
 Establishes principles that can be used in local, national, and international relief efforts.
 Applies best practices from emergency management to the field of humanitarian services and disaster relief.
 Meets the global and international requirements to foster greater understanding of, interaction with, and appreciation for, cultures that reflect the diversity present within the local and campus communities, up to the larger state and global context.

 Focuses on how planning and policy processes and interventions can help reduce disaster vulnerabilities and increase resilience through effective recovery and mitigation strategies.
 Explores how demographic changes, human settlement patterns, land-use decisions, and political and social policy dynamics have increased vulnerability to natural and man-made disasters.